icebob/moleculer-java-site/src/caching.md

 ```
 <serviceName>.<actionName>:<parameters or hash of parameters>
 ```
-So if you call the `posts.list` action with params `{ limit: 5, offset: 20 }`,
+So if you call the posts.list action with params { limit: 5, offset: 20 },
-cacher generates cache key from `params` based on JSON serialization and/or hash algorithm.
+cacher generates cache key from "params" based on JSON serialization and/or hash algorithm.
 So the next time, when you call this action with the same params, it will find the entry in the cache by key.